engineyard/ey-docs/pages/sign-up-for-engine-yard-appcloud.md

 1. Sign in to your trial account.

-2. In the AppCloud Dashboard, click Upgrade Account (in the top right corner).
+2. In the Cloud Dashboard, click Upgrade Account (in the top right corner).

     ![Upgrade account](images/upgrade_account.png)